CristhianAldana/shopping-trends-analysis/README.md

 - Verifying and correcting data types
 - Cleaning text fields
-- Creating a final curated table (gold table) to use as a single source of truth
+- Creating a final curated table to use as a single source of truth

 All KPIs, pivot tables, and visualizations are built from this final table.